It all starts with a dream and a goal.

 Consider a rapid debt repayment plan.

 If one of your financial monsters is too much debt, consider a rapid debt repayment plan.
-Free websites such as powerpay.org can help you structure a plan to cut YEARS off of your payments and spend less on interest.
-This is done without making more payments than you are currently handling.
-Once the first debt is completely paid, the funds used for that loan are then allocated to the next debt on top of your current minimum payment.
-This is a great method to use that allows you to put surpluses in your savings account rather than applying them all to a debt.
+Free websites such as powerpay.org can help you structure a plan to cut YEARS off of your payments while spending less on interest.
+This is done without paying more than your current monthly commitments.

 A budget is a living, breathing thing.

 If your spending plan doesn’t work, change it!
-It should also be noted that if you are having to use credit to make your budget successful, it needs to be reworked.
-If the spending plan still isn’t successful, talk to your local credit union or a reputable financial counselor.
-The biggest budgeting mistake you can make is to give up.
+Nothing is written in stone.
+It should be noted that if you are having to rely on credit to make your budget successful, it needs to be reworked.
+If after re-evaluating and analyzing your budget it still isn’t meeting your needs, contact your local credit union or a reputable financial counselor before taking out high-interest debt, payday loans, borrowing against your 401k, etc. The biggest budgeting mistake you can make is giving up!
 Keep trying!